 What you will study

 The module consists of four programs.
 The first program is Discovering development management, which focuses on how global development takes place, the people that undertake development and the relationships between them.
-You'll explore the social, political and ethical dimensions of development in a variety of contexts and start to appreciate the complexity that is involved in resolving global development challenges.
+You'll explore the social, political and ethical dimensions of development in a variety of contexts and start to appreciate the complexity involved in resolving global development challenges.

-The second program Understanding development contexts, focuses on the development landscape and outlines the different institutions and organisations operating in this sector.
-You’ll consider the role of the state, of public and private sector institutions and organisations along with civil society networks in shaping the development agenda and enacting social change.
-The complicated relationships between these institutions and organisations will be investigated and you’ll start to learn about development management tools that can be used to gain a better understanding of complex development contexts.
+The second program, Understanding development contexts, focuses on the development landscape and outlines the different institutions and organisations operating in this sector.
+You’ll consider the role of the state, of public and private sector institutions and organisations, along with civil society networks in shaping the development agenda and enacting social change.
+The complicated relationships between these institutions and organisations will be investigated, and you’ll start to learn about development management tools that can be used to gain a better understanding of complex development contexts.

 The third program, Designing an intervention, critically engages with the tools, frameworks and methods associated with designing development interventions.
 You will be taken through the process of planning, implementing, and evaluating a development intervention.

-The final program, Bringing about change focuses on the argument that improvisation above rationalisation is needed in complex development contexts.
+The final program, Bringing about change, focuses on the argument that improvisation above rationalisation is needed in complex development contexts.
 You’ll understand how to bring about change and move to a more responsive, eclectic, and improvised process driven by the intended beneficiaries of development.

 The module draws on case studies and research from the global south and global north to identify, explore and help you develop capacities – relating to concepts, frameworks, skill areas and techniques - that have a much wider application.
 These include: